-7.1.2 According to an IOM report dated 2011, Sudanese intending to leave Sudan for working abroad were in general subject to the following conditions: '... the endorsement of the proposed contract by the Ministry of Labour; ... finalization of exit procedures (taxes, etc...) at Secretariat of Sudanese Working Abroad (SSWA)[;] ... a valid passport and a valid exit visas issued by Ministry of Interior.'
-45 Waging Peace (WP), in a report dated September 2014, noted that exit visas could be obtained from the Ministry of Interior's main office in Khartoum or the transit office at Khartoum International airport.
-46 The same source noted that travellers to Uganda, Kenya and Egypt had been subject to further questioning on exit possibly because these countries had large Sudanese refugee populations and were home to exiled political opposition.
-47 http://www.state.gov/documents/organization/236622.pdf, date accessed: 27 June 2015 http://reliefweb.int/sites/reliefweb.int/files/resources/D2ECC0D6226DF41DC1257842003973F1-Full_Report.pdf, date accessed: 19 June 2015
+- 7.1.2 According to an IOM report dated 2011, Sudanese intending to leave Sudan for working abroad were in general subject to the following conditions: '... the endorsement of the proposed contract by the Ministry of Labour; ... finalization of exit procedures (taxes, etc...) at Secretariat of Sudanese Working Abroad (SSWA)[;] ... a valid passport and a valid exit visas issued by Ministry of Interior.'
+52 Waging Peace (WP), in a report dated September 2014, noted that exit visas could be obtained from the Ministry of Interior's main office in Khartoum or the transit office at Khartoum International airport.
+53 The same source noted that travellers to Uganda, Kenya and Egypt had been subject to further questioning on exit possibly because these countries had large Sudanese refugee populations and were home to exiled political opposition.
+54 - 7.1.3 The WP report also referred to the case of Meriam Ibrahim who had been prevented from leaving Sudan.
+55 Amnesty International, in a briefing dated 24 July 2014 confirmed that Ms Ibrahim, who had her death sentence for apostasy overturned in June 2014, was, follow her release from prison, subsequently detained at Khartoum airport by NISS and charged with providing false information about her travel documents.
+She was released on bail, but was unable to travel until her case was closed.
+However Al confirmed that Ms Ibrahim was later able to leave Sudan, travelling to Rome with her husband in July 2014.
+56